 But where is she?
 I suspect that she is doing what she did back when she had to make her decision about the Iraq War.
 Weighing policy considerations against the desires of some of her hawkish supporters.

 Hopefully, I am wrong.
-Hopefully she will support Obama and make clear that the United States will pursue a diplomatic solution with Iran— ot war, by us or Israel—if she becomes president.
+Hopefully she will support Obama and make clear that the United States will pursue a diplomatic solution with Iran— or war, by us or Israel—if she becomes president.

 If she won’t do that, if she makes the same mistake twice, progressive Democrats will need to find another candidate.
 Just like we did last time.

 M.J.
-Rosenberg is a Special Correspondent for The Washington Spectator.
-He was most recently a Foreign Policy fellow at Media Matters For America.
+Rosenberg was a Foreign Policy fellow at Media Matters For America.
 Previously, he spent 15 years as a Senate and House aide.
-Early in his career he was editor of AIPAC's newsletter Near East Report.
+Early in his career he was editor of AIPAC’s newsletter Near East Report.
 From 1998-2009, he was director of policy at Israel Policy Forum.
 Follow him @MJayRosenberg.